 - Be sure to mix the spices in a small bowl before adding them to the ground beef.
 This will help ensure that they are evenly distributed throughout the meat.

 - Feel free to adjust the breakfast sausage seasoning to your liking.
 A teaspoon of minced onion, oregano, or marjoram are all great substitutions.
-You can add brown sugar for a sweeter homemade sausage and use pre-made seasoning blends.
+You can add brown sugar for a sweeter homemade sausage or use pre-made seasoning blends.

 - For a pop of fresh flavor, use 1 ½ tablespoons of minced fresh sage in place of the dried.